Shubha2207/Learn-Shell-Script/README.md

 echo "Hello, World!"
 ```

-echo command works differently with doubl-quote, single-quote and no quotes
+echo command works differently with double-quote, single-quote and no quotes

 > echo "$(ls)"